mongodb/snooty/README.md

 We have configured an automatic release process using [GitHub Actions](https://github.com/features/actions) that is triggered by [npm-version](https://docs.npmjs.com/cli/version).
 To release a version, you must have admin privileges in this repo.
 Then proceed as follows:

-1. On the `master` branch, run `git pull` followed by `npm ci`.
+1. On the `main` branch, run `git pull` followed by `npm ci`.
 2. Run `npm version [major | minor | patch]`, using [Semantic Versioning](https://semver.org) guidelines to correctly increment the version number.
 Keep the minor version consistent with [snooty-parser versioning](https://github.com/mongodb/snooty-parser/tags).
 GitHub Actions will create a new git tag and push it to GitHub.
-3. Update the release draft found [here](https://github.com/mongodb/snooty/releases) using the automatically generated [CHANGELOG.md](https://github.com/mongodb/snooty/blob/master/CHANGELOG.md) and publish the release.
+3. Update the release draft found [here](https://github.com/mongodb/snooty/releases) using the automatically generated [CHANGELOG.md](https://github.com/mongodb/snooty/blob/main/CHANGELOG.md) and publish the release.
 Keep "pre-release" checked until version 1.0.0.

 :warning: This process cannot be completed if the releaser's `origin` points to a fork.